On Russian troops in Ukraine, honesty is not everyone's best policy

 “If it’s an all-out war against Ukraine, people’s minds would turn around much more quickly,” said Oreshkin.
 “That would be dangerous for Putin.”

-Acknowledging that Russia is involved would also undermine the Kremlin’s efforts to make Kiev recognize the separatists as a legitimate domestic phenomenon that must be accommodated in an eventual political settlement.
+Acknowledging that Russia is involved would also undermine the Kremlin’s efforts to make Kiev recognise the separatists as a legitimate domestic phenomenon that must be accommodated in an eventual political settlement.

 While the United States, the leadership of the NATO military alliance, and more hawkish European countries such as Britain and Poland say unequivocally that Russian troops are fighting in Ukraine, some European leaders have been more cautious.